 - 13. Harassment may involve repeated forms of unwanted and unwarranted behaviour, but a one-off incident can also amount to harassment. - 14.
 The intentions of the alleged harasser are not always determinative of whether harassment has taken place.
 The perception of the complainant and the extent to which that perception is in all the circumstances reasonable will also be relevant. - 15.
 Being under the influence of alcohol, drugs or otherwise intoxicated is not an excuse for harassment. - 16.
-Harassment can take a variety of forms: - a) Through individual behaviour - face to face, either verbally or physically - through other forms of communication, including but not limited to, written communications and communications via any form of electronic media or mobile communications device: such behaviour may also amount to a breach of the college's regulations relating to the use of Information Technology Facilities4 - directly to the person concerned, or to a third party - b) Through a prevailing workplace or study environment which creates a culture which tolerates harassment or bullying, for example the telling of homophobic or racist jokes. - 17.
-Examples of behaviour which may amount to harassment under this Policy include (but are not limited to) the following: - a) unwanted physical contact, ranging from an invasion of space to an assault, including all forms of sexual harassment, including: - inappropriate body language - sexually explicit remarks or innuendoes - unwanted sexual advances and touching - offensive comments or body language, including insults, jokes or gestures and malicious rumours, open hostility, verbal or physical threats: these include all forms of harassment and abuse on the grounds of disability, race or sexual orientation - c) insulting, abusive, embarrassing or patronising behaviour or comments - d) humiliating, intimidating, and/or demeaning criticism - e) persistently shouting at, insulting, threatening, disparaging or intimidating an individual - f) constantly criticising an individual without providing constructive support to address any performance concerns - g) persistently overloading an individual with work that they cannot reasonably be expected to complete
+Harassment can take a variety of forms: - a) Through individual behaviour - face to face, either verbally or physically - through other forms of communication, including but not limited to written communications and communications via any form of electronic media or mobile communications device: such behaviour may also amount to a breach of the college's regulations relating to the use of Information Technology - directly to the person concerned, or to a third party - b) Through a prevailing workplace or study environment which creates a culture which tolerates harassment or bullying, for example the telling of homophobic or racist jokes. - 17.
+Examples of behaviour which may amount to harassment under this Policy include (but are not limited to) the following: - a) unwanted physical contact, ranging from an invasion of space to an assault, including all forms of sexual harassment, including: - inappropriate body language - sexually explicit remarks or innuendoes - unwanted sexual advances and touching - grooming or similar gradual development of relationships where there is an imbalance of power in the relationship - offensive comments or body language, including insults, jokes or gestures and malicious rumours, open hostility, verbal or physical threats: these include all forms of harassment and abuse on the grounds of disability, race or sexual orientation - c) insulting, abusive, embarrassing or patronising behaviour or comments - d) humiliating, intimidating, and/or demeaning criticism - e) persistently shouting at, insulting, threatening, disparaging or intimidating an individual - f) constantly criticising an individual without providing constructive support to address any performance concerns